 First, diversification.
 When one part of a well-diversified portfolio does poorly, the other parts do not necessarily drop in kind.
 Over the long run, long term Treasuries and the S&P 500 have had a correlation of approximately 0.
 (Shorter term Treasuries have been slightly more correlated with the stock market.)

 Second, risk parity.
 Once we have decided upon the assets to hold, the next question is in what proportion we hold them.
 If the two assets differ significantly in volatility, you’ll want to balance them so that the more volatile asset does not drive the volatility of the portfolio as a whole.
 Over the long run, the average annual volatility of long term Treasuries has been 10%; unsurprisingly, the S&P 500 has been more volatile, at 15%.
 Therefore, a risk parity portfolio would hold more Treasuries than stocks.
-Backtesting shows parity is achieved at 40/60.
+Simple arithmetic shows parity is achieved at 40/60.

 Obviously, the problem with a 40/60 portfolio is that it delivers relatively conservative returns.
 The solution is leverage.
-In this case, 3x leverage.
 So far our work has been to take risk out of the portfolio; with this last step we are putting risk back in.
 The upshot, though, is that our diversified, balanced portfolio delivers more return per unit of risk (i.e. has a higher Sharpe ratio) than the S&P 500 alone.
 So once we increase the risk of the portfolio (through leverage) to equal the risk of the S&P 500, we end up with far more return than the S&P 500.
 Which is exactly what the historical evidence shows.

 So you are relying on Long Term Treasuries and US Stocks not crashing together.
 How reliable is this assumption?
 Can I truly depend on a negative correlation to save me?